Communication Sciences and Disorders

 School of Communication Sciences & Disorders

-The minor in communication sciences and disorders is part of the College of Education's School of Communication Sciences and Disorders, which also offers a master's and post-baccalaureate degree in speech-language pathology.
+The minor in communication sciences and disorders is part of the College of Education's School of Communication Sciences and Disorders, which also offers a post-baccalaureate preparation program and a master's degree in speech-language pathology.

 Student Learning Outcomes